 Coach Jim Harbaugh expressed frustration over the drama created by the T.O. situation. ”Look, I just want to have a productive training camp.
 So all I can do is coach the guys who are here.
 I can’t worry about the players who aren’t here, to say nothing of the players that left here, what, nine years ago?”

 “He would say something like that,” Owens stated after being informed of Harbaugh’s remarks. ”He’s not man enough to speak to my face.
 Do you know that (Harbaugh) and I haven’t spoken, ever?
 How pathetic is that?
 A coach going an entire lifetime without ever once speaking to a superstar receiver, albeit one not actually on the team.”

 The 49er locker room seemed torn on the issue, with numerous players rushing to defend Smith and Harbaugh, while many others took up Owens’ side.

-“This T.O. thing is tearing us apart,” claimed linebacker Patrick Willis. ”A few days ago, we were having a great season, we felt good about our chances this year.
+“This T.O. thing is tearing us apart,” claimed linebacker Patrick Willis. ”A few days ago, we were having a great camp, we felt good about the coming year.
 We were a family, man.
 Now it just seems like we’re all at each other’s throats.
 This distraction might have ruined our season before it’s even begun.”